Cancer Research UK logo.

-PV is a type of rare blood disorder called a myeloproliferative neoplasm.
-These are conditions that cause an increase in the number of blood cells.
+It is one of a group of conditions called myeloproliferative neoplasms (MPNs).
+MNPs are conditions that cause an increase in the number of blood cells.

 The World Health Organisation (WHO) classes all myeloproliferative neoplasms as blood cancers.
 This is because the bone marrow is producing blood cells in an uncontrolled way.
 But many people with myeloproliferative neoplasms feel well and only need gentle treatment.
 The disorders often develop slowly and progress slowly.
 Or they can remain stable for a while.

 Polycythaemia vera usually develops very slowly.
 It can affect people of any age.
 But it usually affects middle aged and older people.
-The average age at diagnosis is 60 years, although it can affect children and young adults.
+The average age at diagnosis is 60 years, but it can affect young adults.
+It can also affect children, although this is rare.
+Evidence suggests that it is slightly more common in men.

 The bone marrow and blood cells